 During the night a quite uniform chamber flux and an EC flux with a much higher variability were observed.
-Detailed investigation of the relevant parameters revealed that the nighttime stable stratification, together with low wind velocities and low outgoing long wave radiation, support the uniformity of the chamber but not the EC flux.
+Detailed investigation of the relevant parameters revealed that the nighttime stable stratification, together with low wind velocities and low outgoing long-wave radiation, supports the uniformity of the chamber but not the EC flux.
 A greater variation of the chamber flux data was only found at times with high wind velocities and high friction velocities, respectively, which also resulted in a certain agreement with EC, but with overall higher EC fluxes.
-Hence, the chamber is less sensitive to atmospheric conditions that control the flux, because it is always less coupled to the surrounding atmosphere than EC (Lai et al., 2012; Dore et al., 2003; Reth et al., 2005) and even if there is considerable forcing by higher wind velocities, larger fluxes are provided by EC.
+Hence, the chamber is less sensitive to atmospheric conditions that control the flux, because it is always less coupled to the surrounding atmosphere than EC (Lai et al., 2012; Dore et al., 2003; Reth et al., 2005).